We talk about career identity shifts like they’re ladders.

 1. From “Producer” to “Value Creator”

-The shift from output to outcomes.
+The career identity shift from output to outcomes.

 Every career begins with learning how to produce.